RanaivosonHerimanitra/NationalAccountStatistics/units and groupings/README.md

 center of predominant economic interest.
 That means all units are resident in one and only one economy.
 Thus, total economy is defined as the entire set of resident institutional units.

+### Activities and Producing Units:

+There exists 03 types of activities:
+* principal
+* secondary
+* ancillary